Highlights of History from The Whitehorse Star, 2020-

 - February 7, 2020: Yukon First Nations Wildfire (YFNW) was awarded more than $1 million for their Resilience Training and Healing Program at the Arctic Inspiration Awards in Ottawa on Wednesday night.
 Read the entire article here.

-- February 12, 2020: Brent Sass, 40, from Eureka, Alaska, won his third Yukon Quest yesterday, coming across the finish line.
+- February 12, 2020: Brent Sass, 40, from Eureka, Alaska, won his third Yukon Quest yesterday, coming across the finish line with 11 dogs.
 Read the entire article here.

 - February 19, 2020: Maurice Byblow, a former territorial cabinet minister who helped forge the Yukon New Democrats into a powerful governing force, died Feb.
 11 in Whitehorse.
 Cancer claimed the businessman and educator at the age of 73.
 Read the entire article here.